See below for: Art UK Shop FAQ

 Styles and tags are only allocated to artworks after they have been through the Tagger website's tagging process (Tagger may be temporarily suspended due to a lack of resources).
 A great number of artworks have already been tagged.

-How do tags end up on Art UK?
+How do tags end up

 Tags (or the words associated with art that helps visitors to Art UK search art by subject matter) are generated through the Tagger website.
 Tags have also been added with the help of an image recognition project run by the Visual Geometry Group, University of Oxford.

 When active, the Tagger website invites contributors to choose their own words to describe what can be seen in a selection of artworks.
 It also involves and classifying art in a variety of ways – these classifications help associate artworks with Topics.